AyrtonStout/Bamboo/README.txt

 Current Issues: Spells are still WIP.
 Using them during combat will sometimes create infinite loops

 Note on running the game-
-Run the game from the Frame class.
-If an error is thrown, first run the MapWriter class to regenerate the map and then run again from the Frame class.
+Run the game from the Frame class found inside the GUI folder.
+If an error is thrown, run the MapWriter class inside the Map folder to regenerate the map and then run again from the Frame class.

 Note on playing the game-
 Current keybinds are hard coded.